johngodlee/phd_thesis/README.md

 `enumitem` for custom lists such as author affiliations at the start of chapters adapted from published articles.

 `microtype` magically improves text justification.

+`listings` for including code chunks

+`tikz` for creating path diagrams.

 # Differences between 'submission' and 'nice' layouts